History of the FIBA Basketball World Cup: European Dominance (1967-1982)

-In 1974, the tournament moved back to the Western Hemisphere when it was held in basketball-crazy Puerto Rico.
+The 1974 tournament moved back to the Western Hemisphere when it was held in basketball-crazy Puerto Rico.
 The tournament expanded to 14 teams for the first time, with the defending champions being given an automatic berth in the tournament.
 Both Yugoslavia, the defending champions, and host Puerto Rico were automatically qualified for the final round.
-Qualification remained the same, with the top three Eurobasket finishers, the top two Centrobasket finishers, the top two South American Basketball Championship finishers, the top two North American teams, and the champions of Africa, Asia, and Oceania each earning berths in the tournament.
+Qualification remained the same, with the top three EuroBasket finishers, the top two Centrobasket finishers, the top two South American Basketball Championship finishers, the top two North American teams, and the champions of Africa, Asia, and Oceania each earning berths in the tournament.
 The developing nations again picked up the rear of the field.
 African champions Central African Republic particularly struggled, losing 140–48 to the Soviet Union in a preliminary round game that still ranks as the most lopsided defeat in FIBA World Championship history.
 The 140 points is even more spectacular, considering that FIBA had not yet installed a three-point line.
 Meanwhile, the United States sent a young and inexperienced, but very talented, team to the World Championship.
 Led by tournament MVP John Lucas II, the Americans went 8–1, their best result in years, but had to settle for the bronze based on a tiebreaker when the Soviet Union and Yugoslavia finished with identical records.
 The Soviet Union, boasting five veterans of the 1972 Olympic team that beat the United States for the first time, again defeated the Americans en route to winning the gold medal.
 Yugoslavia finished with the silver medal, their fourth consecutive podium at the tournament.